Annual report and financial statements for the year ended 31 December 2025

 |Balance as at 31 December 2024

-1. Included within these reserves is an amount of £nil (2023: £nil) which is considered distributable to shareholders under Companies Act rules.
+- Included within these reserves is an amount of £829,571,000 (2023: £894,623,000) which is considered distributable to shareholders under Companies Act rules.
 The Income Taxes Act 2007 restricts distribution of capital from reserves created by the conversion of the share premium account into a special distributable reserve until the third anniversary of the share allotment that led to the creation of that part of the share premium account.
-As at 31 December 2024, £nil (2023: £nil) of the special reserve is distributable under this restriction.
+As at 31 December 2024, £375,740,000 (2023: £330,326,000) of the special reserve is distributable under this restriction.

 The accompanying notes form an integral part of the financial statements.